moumitbera123/mystore/readme.md

 ## Features

 - **Product Browsing:** Explore a wide range of products with detailed descriptions and images.
-- **Shopping Cart:** Add, remove, and manage products in your shopping cart with ease.

 - **Secure Checkout:** Complete purchases securely with multiple payment options.
-- **User Authentication:** Secure user registration and login functionalities.
 - **Responsive Design:** Optimized for various devices including desktops and mobile platforms.
 - **API Integration:** Efficient data handling using Axios for API requests.